 This means moisturizer could have a place in your acne prevention routine, just not as a direct treatment for acne outbreaks.

 Have you heard of face mapping?
 It’s an ancient Ayurvedic and Chinese medicinal technique that claims you can figure out what’s causing your acne by the specific location of pimples on your face.

 Have you eaten chocolate recently?
 If so, there’s probably no need to worry.
-People have been blaming chocolate for acne outbreaks for almost 50 years, with the idea that chocolate causes pimples first originating in the late 1960s as the result of a diet-focused acne study.
+People have been blaming chocolate for acne outbreaks for almost 50 years, with the idea that chocolate causes pimples first originating in the late 1960s.

 The reality is that while some scientific studies show that chocolate increases your risk of acne breakouts, others show the opposite.

 For example, just two years after a 1969 study first established a link between chocolate and acne, a 1971 study found that chocolate consumption had no effect on acne.

 More than four decades later, a study from 2017 found that college students developed more acne lesions after eating chocolate than they did after eating jelly beans.

 Like most studies of chocolate and acne, the data isn’t perfect.
 Only 54 students took part in the study, and their diets weren’t controlled outside of chocolate consumption.